fthiebolt/pyGate-forwarder/README.md

 ![](Jetson-nano-PyGate-interco_dec20.jpg)

 However, while this works seamlessly when connecting a RPi to a PyGate, it turns out to a total mess on Jetson nano ?!?!

-**spoiler** the reason lies in the fact that SPI on nano does not releases the CS line ... thus SX1308 still waits before executing the received write operation!
+**SPOILER**: the reason lies in the fact that SPI on nano does not releases the CS line ... thus SX1308 still waits before executing the received write operation!

 ## Getting started ##
-As a side note, both 'lora_gateway' and 'packet_forwarder' are forks from Semtech version (https://github.com/Lora-net/lora_gateway https://github.com/Lora-net/packet_forwarder)
+Reminder: both 'lora_gateway' and 'packet_forwarder' are forks from Semtech version (https://github.com/Lora-net/lora_gateway https://github.com/Lora-net/packet_forwarder)

 ### Compilation ###
 ```